Splitting Line Patterns in Free Groups: Virtually Geometric Multiwords

-Additionally, if some edge incident to the $\left<g_i\right>$ vertex attaches to a handlebody around a non-orientable handle, and if $a_i$ is odd, then consider $g_i^{2a_i}$.

-Let $H_i$ be a finite index subgroup of $F$ in which $g_i^{a_i}$ (or $g_i^{2a_i}$) is basic.
+Marshall Hall's Theorem implies there exists a finite index subgroup $H_i$ of $\F$ in which $g_i^{a_i}$ (alternatively, $g_i^{2a_i}$) generates a free factor.
 Let $H$ be the finite index subgroup $\cap_iH_i$.
-If we apply the \decompthm to $H$ we get a graph of groups covering the graph of groups decomposition for $F$.
+If we apply the \decompthm to $H$ we get a graph of groups covering the graph of groups decomposition for $\F$.
 By construction, the smallest power of $g_i$ in $H$ is a multiple of $g_i^{a_i}$, so all edge inclusions are degree one.
 This takes care of obstruction (\ref{ob:degree}), and we can choose all the cyclic vertex spaces to be solid tori.

 Furthermore, we can take the vertex spaces to be handlebodies finitely covering the original handlebodies.
 If some attaching curve in the original decomposition ran along a M\"{o}bius strip then it runs along an even covering of the M\"{o}bius strip in the covering handlebodies.
-Thus, all attaching attaching curves have annulus neighborhoods, which takes care of obstruction (\ref{ob:mobius}). \end{claimproof}
+Thus, all attaching curves have annulus neighborhoods, which takes care of obstruction (\ref{ob:mobius}). \end{claimproof} \end{proof}